kanitaki/post-install-script/README.md

    -#git clone https://github.com/kanitaki/post-install-script

+ 8) Add the necessary execute bit:

+   -#chmod -R +x post-install-script/*

- 8) Move into the directory and run PostInstallOne.sh:
+ 9) Move into the directory and run PostInstallOne.sh:

    -#cd post-install-script && ./PostInstallOne.sh

- 9) After the reboot, run the second script:
+ 10) After the reboot, run the second script:

    -#cd post-install-script && ./PostInstallTwo.sh

- 10) Edit the /etc/default/grub file as noted in guide provided by asus-linux.org:
+ 11) Edit the /etc/default/grub file as noted in guide provided by asus-linux.org:

  "Edit the file to look like below.
 Note that if disk encryption was enabled during installation, there will be additional configuration text in the GRUB_CMDLINE_LINUX line that must be preserved.